Jump to recipe →

-serving of collard greens with ham served in a white round bowl with a silver spoon
+serving of collard greens with ham served in a white round bowl with a silver spoon.

 Pin this recipe now to save it for later

-Collard greens are related to kale, mustard greens, and turnip greens, but unlike kale, they’ve never exactly become an everyday food for most of us.
-While kale salads are everywhere, you’re not going to find very many raw collard salads on restaurant menus!
-That’s because collard greens are tough and naturally bitter.
-So why would anyone want to eat them?
+Collard greens are related to kale, mustard greens, and turnip greens.
+However, unlike kale, theyโ€™ve never exactly become an everyday food for most of us.
+While kale salads are everywhere, youโ€™re not going to find very many raw collard salads on restaurant menus!

-top down image of collard greens with ham in a large dutch oven
+top down image of collard greens with ham in a large dutch oven.

 Southern Collard Greens Recipe

-Collards are often served with black-eyed peas as part of a New Year’s Day meal; the black-eyed peas are said to bring prosperity, and the green color of collard greens brings good fortune!
+Collards are often served with black-eyed peas as part of a New Yearโ€™s Day meal.
+The black-eyed peas are said to bring prosperity, and the green color of the veggies brings good fortune!
 The perfect addition to this duo is a slice of homemade cornbread or buttermilk biscuits.

-ingredients to make collard greens with ham
+ingredients to make collard greens with ham.

 Ingredients